Skip to content

 It includes all forms of bread and cereals we may eat e.g. chapatti, rice, bread, oats, porridge, biscuits, pasta, etc. One should fill one-third of the plate with this and as a whole most part of the diet is based on the members of this food group.

 The wholegrains are always the preferable option if you are concerned about your health.
 Otherwise, this group may include some unhealthy options like refined flour products as well.
-But, if eaten in the suggested quantity may be less harmful.
+But if eaten in the suggested quantity may be less harmful.

 Much to your surprise, our favorite “Potatoes” are also included in this category as they are packed with carbohydrates and are the staple food in some regions.
 The potatoes when eaten with skin contain more fiber, more vitamins, and more minerals.

-Fruits and vegetable
+Fruits and vegetables

 Adequate consumption of fruits and vegetables helps in cutting back on unhealthy snacking by increasing the feeling of satiety and lesser cravings..
-Fruit and vegetables are low in calories and nutrient-dense, which means they are packed with vitamins, minerals, antioxidants, and fiber making them the healthiest munching option.
+Fruit and vegetables are low in calories and nutrient-dense, which means they are packed with vitamins, minerals, antioxidants, and fiber, making them the healthiest munching option.

 Meat and eggs